TrashMonks/qud-wiki/CONTRIBUTING.md

 ## Short form setup for Python programmers
 If you're not a Python programmer, skip this section and read "Setup walkthrough", below.
+* Obtain bot credentials from syntaxaire on Discord
-* Clone the git repository
+* Install Git and clone this repository
-* Download [CavesofQudTileModdingToolkit.zip](https://www.dropbox.com/s/g8coebnzoqfema9/CavesofQudTileModdingToolkit.zip?dl=0) and extract it into the project directory so that the `Textures` directory is directly within the project directory.
-This provides tile images.
+* Download [the tiles zip](https://www.dropbox.com/s/3hub59uoiamz0vq/caves-of-qud-tiles-200.71.zip?dl=1) and extract it into the project directory so that the `Textures` directory is in the project directory.
-* Install Python 3.8 from [Python.org](https://python.org/) and select the installer option to add it to your PATH.
+* If you don't have Python 3.8, install Python 3.8 from [Python.org](https://python.org/) and select the installer option to add it to your PATH.
+If on Ubuntu, follow the instructions below.
 * In your terminal, `cd` to your copy of the repository and run these commands:
-For Windows users, with Python 3.8 installed and the options to 'Install launcher for all users' and 'Add Python 3.8 to PATH' selected in the installer:
+For Windows users, with Python 3.8 installed and the options to 'Install launcher for all users' and 'Add Python 3.8 to PATH' having been selected in the installer:
 ```
 py -3 -m pip install pipenv
 cd (your qud-wiki source directory)
 py -3 -m pipenv sync --dev
-pipenv shell
+py -3 -m pipenv shell
+copy wiki.yml.example wiki.yml
+(edit wiki.yml to include bot credentials)
 python -m qbe
 ```